Bid Rules for Informal Contracts

 4.6.
 Decorum, conduct, and non-disruptiveness of contractor staff and subcontractors.

 4.7.
 Cooperation with other contractors on the project and in the vicinity.

 4.8.
-Degree to which Contractor is considerate of building occupants and the Design and Construction Services project manager with regard to notification, scheduling, and coordination of operations that will cause noise, vibrations, dust, odors, safety concerns, and other activities that can potentially interrupt the normal conduct of business.
+Degree to which Contractor is considerate of building occupants and the Contract Construction project manager with regard to notification, scheduling, and coordination of operations that will cause noise, vibrations, dust, odors, safety concerns, and other activities that can potentially interrupt the normal conduct of business.

 4.9.
 Ease of daily coordination.
 Courteous and cooperative nature.

 4.10.
 Substantive proof that a responsible, English-speaking company representative will be on-site at the NC State campus within 1 (one) hour of notice from NC State, 24 hours-a-day, for safety or emergency issues.

 4.11.
 Degree of NC State supervision and coordination necessary before, during, and after construction.
 Preferred contractors require minimal supervision or progress inspection.